 There’s also an opportunity for bars to adopt the sustainability focus.
 Most bars can easily institute policies of eliminating plastic straw use, increasing their use of reusable silverware and utensils, and implementing other eco-friendly changes.

 Generally speaking, bars will market to adults ages 21 and up who enjoy drinking alcoholic beverages and who may want to enjoy a meal along with their drinks.
-Bars may develop specialties that alter their target market.
+Bars may focus on the locals living in a particular neighborhood or develop specialties that alter their target market.
 For instance, a sports bar will market to sports fans, while a bar that has a heavy focus on entertainment may market more toward music lovers.
 Some bars may stock premium and specialty alcohols, and their audience will be affluent alcohol connoisseurs.

 Skills, experience, and education useful in running a bar